See Chapter 1 for A/N

 "Well, this is the most famous one; it's called Aladdin."
-David proceeding to share the tale of an impoverished young ne'er do well who is conned by an evil sorcerer pretending to be his uncle.
-He tricks Aladdin into the booby-trapped cave of wonders with promises of riches and jewels and Aladdin gets trapped there.
+David proceeding to share the tale of an impoverished young ne'er-do-well who is conned by an evil sorcerer into the booby-trapped cave of wonders with promises of riches and jewels, and the boy is trapped there.
 He has a magic ring, though, and escapes when he releases the genie inside.
 Now, he also has a magic lamp with an even more powerful genie and that's what the evil sorcerer wants.
-But, meanwhile, Aladdin falls in love with the Emperor's daughter and –"
+But, meanwhile, Aladdin falls in love—

 "They stole that from a TV show."
-Willie interrupted.
-David looked up from his book.
+Willie interrupted, and the child looked up from his book.
 "The part about the genie in the bottle that grants wishes.
 They stole that."

 Victoria Winters knocked politely and entered the room with a tray which Mrs. Johnson had prepared.
-She sent David away, scolding him for bothering Mr. Loomis when he was so ill.
+The governess dismissed her young charge, scolding him for bothering Mr. Loomis when he was so ill.
 She set the tray on his bedside table and looked away shyly.
 Willie realized at that point he was wearing nothing but briefs and quickly pulled the blanket up.
 He was not a modest man by nature, but this bony, bruised body was nothing to show off at present.

 "She also made you this tray.
-Just some broth and juice—that's what the doctor recommended to start with.
+Just some clear broth and apple juice with glucose added—that's what the doctor recommended to start with.
 He said you have to take it slowly."

-"If you don't eat something, you will eventually die.
+"If you don't eat, you will eventually die.
 I don't think you want that to happen."

-Vicky held the juice out to him.
-His stomach churned at the smell and his hand trembled so much it splashed onto the covers until she grabbed it back.
+Vicki held the juice out to him.
+His stomach churned at the smell and his hand trembled so much, it splashed onto the covers until she grabbed it back.
 Ever practical and considerate, Miss Winters inserted a bendy-straw into the glass and covered the rest of the opening with her hand to mask the aroma.
-She then held it for him as he took slow, small sips.
+She then held it for him as he took small sips of the sickeningly sweet solution.

 "Let that digest.
 I'll ask Mrs. Johnson to bring you more later."

-"Thanks, Vicky, I mean Miss Winters.
+"Thanks, Vicki, I mean Miss Winters.
 Thanks a lot."

 "For what exactly?"